Gnouga/Scrapy_test_Lawnigeria/README.md

 code source allow creating testdele table and insert data into this table Pipeline contains two parameters : Content and url Running code >> It's starting by creating table in postgres database then create table "testdele" then insert parameters content ( label & url)
+Added Packages : scrapy and psycopg2

+ result is "testdele" which content figure in testdele_result.csv